Skip to Content

 Scale Insects and Japanese Beetles

-Scale insects and Japanese beetles are common foes in fruit gardens.
+Scale insects and Japanese beetles represent two distinct challenges in fruit pest management.

 Natural Pest Control Methods